-Whether you eat meat products or not, a few vegan recipes are always handy to have in your cooking arsenal.
-Not only are vegan recipes traditionally healthy and a great way to add variation to your current diet, but they can also be a lifesaver when you're planning a dinner party and find out that some of your guests don't eat meat.
-It can be hard for non-vegans to figure out exactly what to serve at a dinner party to accommodate everyone's dietary restrictions, but that doesn't mean you should resort to crudité and a side salad.
+Whether you're an omnivore, pescatarian, or vegetarian eater, vegan recipes, too, are always handy to have in your cooking arsenal.
+Not only are vegan dishes great ways to add meatless variation to your current diet, but they can also be lifesavers at a dinner party when you find out that some of your guests don't eat meat.

 Easy Instant Pot Hummus with Canned Chickpeas

-It may have never crossed your mind to make hummus in an Instant Pot, but Abbey Rodriguez of The Butter Half argues that it's the easiest way to get it done quickly (and have it taste delicious as well).
-"This Instant Pot hummus recipe using canned chickpeas will take you only 20 minutes to make from beginning to end, as opposed to an entire day," she says.
-"And it’s gluten-free and vegan."
+You may have never guessed you could make gluten-free vegan hummus in an Instant Pot, but Abbey Rodriguez of The Butter Half swears it's the easiest, fastest way to make it.
+Using canned chickpeas is key; otherwise, you'd have to soak their dried counterparts in water for at least eight hours.
+The recipe, "will take you only 20 minutes to make from beginning to end, as opposed to an entire day," she says.

 Chai Butternut Squash Soup

-Luscious Eggplant Dip With Toasted Walnuts, Tahini, Lemon, and Yoghurt
+Luscious Eggplant Dip With Toasted Walnuts, Tahini, Lemon & Yogurt

 Super Savory Veggie, Hemp, and Millet Nuggets